IdeaHeap/jade-tutorial-agent/README.md

 #Introduction

+This is the markdown version of the tutorial [On IdeaHeap.com](http://www.ideaheap.com/2015/05/jade-setup-for-beginners/).

 ##Prerequisites

 This howto is written assuming that you have basic understanding of Java and that you are capable of downloading [Maven](https://maven.apache.org/) and get it on your command line.
 You may also want to choose an IDE (Eclipse or Intellij are both good choices).